Juwan23D/OLO-Mango/README.md

 ![image](https://github.com/user-attachments/assets/c4e0c6d1-435e-498b-ac0a-b1e1bf86f738)

 From 2019 to 2022, the average monthly sales were $585K, with 2,253 orders and an Average Order Value (AOV) of $260.
 2020 was the strongest sales year, surpassing $10M in total revenue and averaging $846K in monthly sales.
-However, 2021 recorded the highest order volume at 35K, indicating a shift toward increased purchase frequency but with lower-value orders.
+However, 2021 recorded the highest order volume at 35K, indicating a shift toward increased purchase frequency but with lower value orders.
 2020 also had the highest AOV at $300, suggesting that customers purchased more expensive products that year.

 ### Geographical Insights :
 ![Screenshot 2025-03-20 011159](https://github.com/user-attachments/assets/3cb8e3b6-483e-4c89-a082-66e069aa2c1d)